 Compare offerings and share your lists with others.

 The full-time program Atoms, Molecules, and Reactions covers quantum mechanics, inorganic chemistry (in fall and winter), and thermodynamics (in winter and spring), all at the upper-division science level.
 Each of these subjects is available to students as an individual component by taking the variable credit option within Atoms, Molecules, and Reactions .

-Spring quarter topics include Gibbs and Helmholtz energy, open and closed systems, fugacity, activity, equilibria, Raoult's law, Henry's law, and colligative properties.
-Kinetics lectures will cover reaction rates, rate law, orders, Arrhenius effects, molecularity, chain reactions, reaction mechanisms, the Eyring relationship, the Boltzmann distribution, and the Maxwell distribution of speeds.
+In spring, we will add the study of kinetics to thermodynamics.
+Spring quarter topics include: Gibbs and Helmholtz energy, phase transitions, colligative properties, chemical equilibrium, Boltzman statistics, and reaction kinetics (reaction rates, rate law, orders, Arrhenius effects, molecularity, chain reactions, reaction mechanisms, the Eyring relationship, the Boltzmann distribution, and the Maxwell distribution of speeds).
 Laboratory exercises may be included if time permits.

 chemistry, physics, and science education

 Credits per quarter

 Students must have successfully completed one year of college calculus (differential and integral) and EITHER one year of college-level general chemistry with laboratory OR one year of college-level physics.